IBM/event-streams/_11.1/02-installing/06-installing.md

 High availability (HA) is the elimination of single points of failure in an environment.
 In addition to setting up your [Kafka brokers](../planning/#kafka-high-availability) for high availability, you can also set the number of the {{site.data.reuse.short_name}} operator replicas to enable more resilience.

-By increasing the number of replicas to a value greater than 1, the operator can continue to function even if one of the operator pods it depends on fails.
+By increasing the number of replicas to a value greater than 1, you can ensure that the {{site.data.reuse.short_name}} operator continues to function in a wider range of outage scenarios.
 To ensure uptime in failure situations, the management of your {{site.data.reuse.short_name}} is delegated to the other available operator pods.

 To increase the number replicas, edit the replicas in the `ClusterServiceVersion` object  manually or by running the following command: